-In my opinion auto air conditioning leaks are the most common cause of automotive AC systems not blowing cold air out the dash vents.
+In my opinion auto air conditioning leaks are the most common cause of automotive AC systems not blowing cold out the dash vents.

 What can happen is the vehicles Freon will leak out and reduce the total pressure in the system.
-Then the low-pressure cut out switch will disengage the compressor when the low side is detected below 25 psi.
+Then the low-pressure cut off switch will disengage the compressor when the low side is detected below 25 psi.

 The car AC compressor can be damaged quickly when the freon is low because it contains the lubricant needed by compressors.
 When internal damage occurs it can spread metal flakes through the entire air conditioning system.